cloudmesh-community/book/chapters/msg/graphql.md

 python manage.py runserver
 ```

-Now open
+Now open the URL

 * <http://localhost:8000/graphql>

-URL in your broweser.
+in your broweser.
 You will see GraphiQL.
-In the left pane add
+In the left pane add the
 following query

 ```graphql